 Now flip it.
 A healthy pet with a run of unrelated one-off problems — a swallowed sock one month, an ear infection the next, a torn nail after that — can trigger a fresh deductible each time.
 Four separate conditions in a year could mean four $250 deductibles ($1,000) with Trupanion versus a single $250 with an annual-deductible carrier (NerdWallet).
 And whether recurring symptoms count as one condition or several is Trupanion's call, which owners sometimes dispute.

-One more wrinkle: Trupanion applies your 90% reimbursement before subtracting the remaining deductible, which nets slightly less than carriers that subtract the deductible first.
+One more wrinkle: on a form with 90% reimbursement, Trupanion applies that percentage before subtracting the remaining deductible, which nets slightly less than carriers that subtract the deductible first.
 The gap is 10% of your remaining deductible — about $20 on a $200 deductible (NerdWallet).

 The catch most reviews skip